Content Marketing on a Shoestring:

 Estimated reading time: 8 minutes

-Yet according to industry research surveying hundreds of businesses, most use content marketing as part of their current strategy.
+Surveying hundreds of businesses, most use content marketing as part of their current strategy.
 How are cash-strapped businesses creating content without dedicated teams or substantial budgets?

-I watched resourceful UK business owners build effective content strategies on budgets that agencies would dismiss as impossible.
+We watched resourceful UK business owners build effective content strategies on budgets that agencies would dismiss as impossible.
 The difference isn’t money—it’s strategic thinking about where effort delivers maximum return.

 The Reality Check on Content Marketing Costs